mwibrow/vlnm/docs/source/normalizers/api.rst

 as described by the literature, but this is merely
-coincidental: normalizers have been more-or-less logically grouped but the names of the modules should not be taken to indiciate any accepted classification in the literature.
+coincidental: normalizers have been more-or-less logically grouped but the names of the modules should not be taken to indiciate any accepted classify in the literature.